Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-February 4, 2026 at 10:00 am View on council website Watch video of meetingSummary
+February 4, 2026 at 10:00 am Licensing Sub-Committee View on council website Watch video of meetingSummary

-The Licensing Sub-Committee is scheduled to consider an application for a new premises licence for Ruislip Manor Sports and Social Club.
-This application has attracted representations from the Metropolitan Police and the Licensing Authority, raising concerns related to the prevention of crime and disorder, and the prevention of public nuisance.
+The Licensing Sub-Committee was scheduled to consider an application for a new premises licence for Ruislip Manor Sports and Social Club.
+The meeting's agenda focused solely on this application, which had attracted representations from the Metropolitan Police and the Licensing Authority.

 Application for a Premises Licence: Ruislip Manor Sports and Social Club

-The main item scheduled for discussion is an application for a new premises licence for the Ruislip Manor Sports and Social Club, located at Grosvenor Vale, Ruislip, HA4 6JQ.
-The application has been made by Ruislip Manor Sports and Social Club Limited.
+The primary item scheduled for discussion was an application for a new premises licence for the Ruislip Manor Sports and Social Club, located at Grosvenor Vale, Ruislip, HA4 6JQ.
+The application was made by Ruislip Manor Sports and Social Club Limited.
+The report pack indicated that this application had attracted representations from the Metropolitan Police and the Licensing Authority, both acting as Responsible Authorities under the Licensing Act 2003.

 Attendees